2013 OUSCI Recap- Detroit Speed Road Rally

 It is unfair to all competitors that do subject their vehicles to those risks, to allow others to compete if they have not done the same.
 OPTIMA encourages competitors to drive their cars both on the track and on the street and it is not in keeping with the spirit of the event to forgo either.
 If Matt Farah can drive his topless Corvette through a snow storm to compete in the OUSCI in 2011, every other competitor should be able to navigate a few checkpoints in and around Las Vegas.

-OPTIMA also films all segments of the OUSCI for future broadcast on MAV TV.
+OPTIMA also films all segments of the OUSCI for future TV coverage (which you can watch for free and on-demand on the OPTIMA Network on Roku).
 It may not negatively impact the way the event is filmed if one or two cars miss any portion of it, but if half the field decided they didn't need to participate in an event, it would create a serious issue.

 The Detroit Speed Engineering Road Rally brings an exciting and unique dynamic to the OUSCI and OPTIMA would like to thank everyone at Detroit Speed for sponsoring the Road Rally and being such a great partner in promoting this event!